2026 Program Information – DDRFO – Western, New York

 Directions in Independent Living 512 West State St. Kate Steigerwald & Krissy Wagner |

-1. Transitions ID# 70110790 Alyshia Chandler |
+1. Transitions ID# 70110790 Deborah Coble |

-2. Stepping Out to Independence ID# 70110910 Sophie Bolzan Lawerence MacDonald |
+2. Stepping Out to Independence ID# 70110910 |

-Structured line dancing classes to promote positive peer interactions, strengthen physical and motor skills, improve communication skills, and facilitate personal empowerment. | Allegany Cattaraugus |
+Structured dance classes are designed to foster positive peer interactions, strengthen physical and motor skills, enhance communication abilities, and support personal empowerment. | Allegany Cattaraugus |

-3. Transportation ID# 70110900 Deborah Coble |
+3. Transportation ID# 70110900 |

-This program is available to families when no other transportation options exist.
-This program provides transportation to individuals so that they may have access to events, programs, and other community activities to promote integration into their communities.
-The program fosters greater independence for the individual. | Allegany Cattaraugus Chautauqua |
+This program is available to individuals when no other transportation options exist.
+It provides reliable transportation so they can access events, programs, and other community activities, promoting meaningful integration within their communities.
+Through increased opportunities for participation, the program fosters greater independence and enhances overall quality of life for each individual. | Allegany Cattaraugus Chautauqua |

 |